Vedi (film): Production

 Initially Trisha Krishnan was approached for the lead female role but turned it down as the role did not excite her.
 Similarly Anushka Shetty refused the project, while Hansika Motwani cited that her call sheet was full.
-Reports emerged that Samantha, Kajal Aggarwal, Tamannaah Bhatia and Reemma Sen were considered, before the role was handed to Sameera Reddy.
+Reports emerged that Samantha, Kajal Aggarwal, Tamannaah Bhatia and Reema Sen were considered, before the role was handed to Sameera Reddy.
 Poonam Kaur signed the film in March 2011, agreeing to reprise her role as the protagonist's sister from the original film Souryam.

 Vishal began his first schedule in February 2011, after completing work on his other film Avan Ivan.
 An item number featuring Sophie Choudry was choreographed by the director Prabhu Deva.
 By May 2011, it was reported that 80% of the shoot was completed after scenes were shot in Bidar, a district in the north of Karnataka.

 Soundtrack

-Vedis soundtrack, composed by Vijay Antony, released on 5 September 2011.
+Vedis soundtrack was composed by Vijay Antony.
 Karthik Srinivasan of Milliblog! wrote, "Despite becoming a mainstream composer, Vijay Antony’s wild swings between decent, listenable stuff and massively coarse music is a stunning mystery!"